survivejs/site/pages/index.md

 0. Style your React application in various emerging ways.
 0. Implement drag and drop for your application using [React DnD](https://gaearon.github.io/react-dnd/).

-### Leanpub exclusives
+### Leanpub/Amazon exclusives

-In addition, if you buy the Leanpub version you will get access to exclusive chapters that show you how to:
+In addition, if you buy the Leanpub or Amazon version you will get access to exclusive chapters that show you how to:

 0. Deal with typing in React.
 0. Test your React application in various ways.